 These new defensive battles saw a change in German strategy.
-Now its mobile panzer forces became their reserves, often situated behind the frontline of infantry, who were dug-in behind minefields and barbed wire and holding bunkers along the Atlantic Wall and the Hitler and Gothic lines in Italy.
-The panzers became the fire brigades, used to smash any threatened breakthrough with focused counterattacks.
+Now its mobile Panzer forces became their reserves, often situated behind the front lines of infantry, dug-in behind minefields and barbed wire and holding bunkers along the Atlantic Wall and the Hitler and Gothic lines in Italy.
+The Panzers became the fire brigades, used to smash any threatened breakthrough with focused counterattacks.
 But the grand offensives of the early war period could no longer be mounted as manpower shortages and the weight of the Allies' manufacturing power began to tell.
-For every German tank lost, the Russians could afford to expend six or seven.
-The battle-hardened and experienced soldiers of former years were now mostly gone, and there was little left to replace them.
+For every German tank lost, the Russian could afford to expend six or seven.
+The battle-hardened and experienced soldiers of former years were now almost gone, and there was little left to replace them.
 Unit sizes had to be cut - a regiment of three battalions became a regiment of two.
 The Nazi Party looked to technical innovations to make up the shortfall.
-New equipment, better tanks and aircraft, and new infantry weapons were all introduced, but at the expense of earlier, proven models.
+New equipment, better tanks and aircraft, new infantry weapons, were all introduced, but at the expense of their proven models.